emmett-framework/emmett/docs/routing.md

 Routing system
 ==============

-As introduced in the [Getting Started](./quickstart) chapter, the weppy routing system doesn't use a table or separated file logic, but it's explicit indeed, using the `route` decorator on your functions.
+As introduced in the [Getting Started](./quickstart) chapter, the Emmett routing system doesn't use a table or separated file logic, but it's explicit indeed, using the `route` decorator on your functions.